Edit page

 The images can be installed to an microSD card and be booted from it.

-The microSD belongs in the upper slot
+The microSD belongs in the upper slot, the SIM in the lower slot.

 Compared to installations to the eMMC, running operating systems from the microSD card is slower than to the eMMC due to the microSD card’s slower reading and writing speeds.